gl-inet/docs3.x/docs/tutorials/cannot_access_web_admin_panel.md

 1. Power up the router without connecting to any device.
 2. Use your mobile/Laptop to scan the SSID GL-XXXX-xxx and input the WiFi key printed on the label. (if you are using a laptop, don't connect it to the internet)
-3. Plug a cable to the LAN port of the router.
+3. Or plug a cable to the LAN port of the router.
 (Don't connect it to any WiFi)
 4. Open a browser and type 192.168.8.1.
 5. Create your password.
 6. Scan your home WiFi in Repeater option or plug a cable to the WAN from your home router.